brentvollebregt/nitratine.net/posts/python-requests-tutorial/post.md

 ```

 ## This is Only The Basics
-Please know that these are only the basics of the requests library and there is a lot more to offer from this library; this tutorial however should help you understand what you need to do to request and send data.
+Please know that these are only the basics of the requests library and there is a lot more to offer from this library; this tutorial however, should help you understand what you need to do to request and send data.

 If you want to read up more on this library, Google is full of answers but the docs at [docs.python-requests.org](http://docs.python-requests.org/en/master/user/quickstart/) is great for reference material.

 ## I Don't Have s Server, How Can I Test These?
 [hookbin.com](https://hookbin.com/) is an amazing place to test requests.
-Simply create a new endpoint on the site (big pink button) and copy the URL at the top of rendered page.
+Simply create a new endpoint on the site (big pink button) and copy the URL at the top of the rendered page.
 Now whenever you make a request to that URL, refresh the page and you will be able to see the content of the request you made.